phetsims/phet-info/doc/fluent-translation-guide.md

   - Once you are satisfied with the translations, submit a pull request to the PhET GitHub repository with the changes.
     - Commit Changes: Commit the changes to the .ftl files in the babel repository.
     - Open a Pull Request: Create a pull request with the changes to the PhET GitHub repository.
     - Review and Approval: The PhET team will review and approve the submission to verify functionality.
-Addres any feedback or changes.
+Address any feedback or changes.
     - Finalization: Once approved, your translation will be merged into the main repository.
 Your translation will be included in future releases of the simulation.

 ## Examples